 Once you’ve opened your online accounts, fund them.
-Most employers offer direct deposit, which automatically puts some or all your pay into your accounts of choice.
+Most employers offer direct deposit, which automatically puts your pay into your accounts.

 If yours doesn’t (welcome to the 21st century!), set up electronic funds transfer (EFT) or automatic clearing house (ACH) transfers to move money from your bank account to your new accounts.
 Have your bank’s routing and account numbers.

-All these options can be set up to happen automatically and to be recurring.
-They’re (Taylor) swift, safe options to simple investing to pay yourself first, which is important for financial success.
+All these options can be set up to be automatic and recurring.
+They’re (Taylor) swift, safe options to simple investing to pay yourself first.

-To making buying ETFs cheaper, specifically buy index ETFs.
-Index ETFs simply track established market indices, like the S&P 500 Index for large company stocks and the Russell 2000 Index for small company stocks.
-Because these ETFs simply track the stock market, they require little maintenance, require low fees and are simple to track.
+To making buying ETFs cheaper, specifically, buy index ETFs to track established market indices, like the S&P 500 Index for large company stocks and the Russell 2000 Index for small company stocks.
+ETFs PRID and SHE are LGBTQ and women-friendly.

-Click here to get our super simple guide to figure out how to figure out what investments you need.
-Look for ETFs with low annual operating expense ratios (AEOR) to keep more of your money working for you.
+Click here to get our super simple guide to choosing what investments you need.

 4. Diversify your investments